judityc/meteo-nextjs-app/README.md

 ## Why Next.js
 Due to `cors` issues with source API https://api.meteo.lt/v1/ project from Vite React was migrated to Next.js Backend part was covered in collaboration with Ramūnas Musteikis.

+## TODO
+- Use skeleton for table loading
+- Add suport for query params in url (use place code)